 Left untreated, FAD-associated itching and inflammation lead to excessive scratching and chewing that, in turn, damage skin.
 Opportunistic bacterial and/or fungal infections are common and can lead to more scratching, licking and chewing.

-You’ll want to speak with your veterinarian when choosing a flea and tick control product for your dog, especially if it has sensitive skin.
+You’ll want to speak with your veterinarian when choosing a flea and tick control product for your dog, especially if they have sensitive skin.
 Some dogs with sensitive skin can tolerate today’s flea and tick control collars and topical spot-on solutions, but others cannot.
 Be aware that the makers of topical flea and tick control products use different “carrier solutions,” some of which can be irritating to skin.
 If your dog’s skin is irritated by topical products, there are now several oral medications available through veterinarians, and they may be an option for your dog.
 Regardless of the form, you’ll want a product that kills adult fleas on your pet and targets the immature stages of fleas, such as eggs and larvae, that are found in the environment.
 You’ll also want a product with residual speed of kill, meaning the product can kill newly acquired fleas trying to make a meal of your pet before they have the opportunity to extensively bite.

 What role can nutrition play in flea control?